jakobilab/jakobilab-web/content/post/22-01-14-bio5-rapid-grant/index.md

 ---
-title: January 2022
+title: TWO BIO5 Rapid Grant Awards
 date: 2022-01-14
 ---

-Lab receives grant funding from the University of Arizona BIO5 Institute in a joint effort with [Dr. Tobias Jakobi’s Lab](https://jakobilab.org/).
+The Lab received grant funding from the University of Arizona BIO5 Institute in a joint effort with [Dr. Shirin Doroudgar’s Lab](https://doroudgar-lab.org/) to work on circular RNAs.

-Shirin joins the International Society for Heart Research North American Section as a Council Member.
+Moreover, the lab received a second BIO5 Rapid grant to establish a new bioinformatic analysis to develop a diagnostic test for schizophrenia together with [Dr. Amelia Gallitano’s Lab](https://gallitanolab.medicine.arizona.edu/).

 <!--more-->